 (September 10, 2018) Common Good Chair Philip K. Howard testified on Thursday, September 6, at a Congressional hearing on infrastructure reform.
 The hearing – titled “Permitting: Finding a Path Forward” – was held jointly by two subcommittees of the U.S.

-(May 15, 2018) Common Good today released an update of its 2015 report “Two Years, Not Ten Years” revealing that the cost of delay in rebuilding America’s infrastructure has grown in five years from about $3.7 trillion to nearly $3.9 trillion.
+(May 15, 2018) Common Good today released an update of its 2015 report “Two Years, Not Ten Years” revealing that the cost of delay in rebuilding America’s infrastructure has grown in five years from about $3.7

 (April 11, 2018) The White House released on Tuesday a Fact Sheet announcing Federal agencies are signing a One Federal Decision Memorandum of Understanding, establishing a coordinated and timely process for environmental reviews of major infrastructure projects.